whoward/docs/markdown/ci-integrations/travis-ci.md

 To test with Sauce on Travis, you need to make sure your Sauce credentials are available to your tests.

-<span class="show-when-un-authenticated">To do so, <i>login to your account</i> to allow us to encrypt your credentials as environment variables so that they aren't visible in your source code, but instead available as global variables.</span>
+<span class="show-when-un-authenticated">To do so, <b>login to your account</b> to allow us to encrypt your credentials as environment variables so that they aren't visible in your source code, but instead available as global variables.</span>
 <span class="show-when-authenticated">To do so, we will encrypt your credentials as environment variables so that they aren't visible in your source code, but instead available as global variables.</span>

 Create a `.travis.yml` file in your repo if you don't have one yet.